danklammer/bytesize-icons/README.md

 ### Attribution

-Bytesize Icons does not require attribution, but would be much appreciated.
+Bytesize Icons does not require attribution, but is encouraged.
+A link or mention anywhere in your project would be much appreciated.